skhan-tech/skhan-tech.github.io/_posts/2020-01-24-Football-Statistics-Analysis.md

 The list above is telling us that for every total yard gained (combined passing and rushing) we can expect our point total to improve by 0.04.
 Said another way we can expect an addition of 4 total points for every 100 total yards gained by either team.

-Also, an additional bit of follow up here would be to look at adding in some additional data to see what would help us create a better model.
+Also, an additional bit of follow up here would be to look at adding in some more data to see what would help us create a better model.
 I've listed out some additional items to look into in the future.

 ![FollowUp]({{ site.url }}/images/FollowUp.png)